johnlamb/AppliedBioinfo2017/results/labbook.md

 2017-10-05 *Manually stepping through*
   The idea today is to manually run through an example, from fasta to finished .mat file.

+  Command for running jackhmmer:
+  $ jackhmmer -A output input database > /dev/null

+  Using 1b9ua.fa as example input.
 With jackhmmer in the PATH the example was run without a problem.
-The additional script convert_sto.py converts the resulting stockholm format into a3m/aln/fasta.
+The additional script convert\_sto.py converts the resulting stockholm format into a3m/aln/fasta.
 All three working well, aln is the input for ccmpred.
-  The run_aligner.sh script takes a fasta name as input (only looks in the example folder) and runs jackhmmer against swissprot, then the resulting .sto file is converted into .aln.
+The run\_aligner.sh script takes a fasta name as input (only looks in the example folder) and runs jackhmmer against swissprot, then the resulting .sto file is converted into .aln.

+2017-10-11 *Running ccmpred*
+  Using the output file created with jackhmmer from the previous run, we testrun ccmpred.
+I have already run it with the example file but lets do it with our own data.
+  Running with default options:
+  ccmpred 1b9ua.aln 1b9au.mat
+  All works well.
+Using the top_couplings.py script in the bin directory (installed with ccmpred) shows the top couplings (123, 115) only holds just over 0.25 in confidence.
+A good idea to move this project forward would be to add an easy script that checks a (potential) pdb-file for actual contacts so can quickly highlight true positives etc.